moriahclose/homework_3/README.md

-# homework_3
+# CMSI 185: Introduction to Programming

-CMSI 185 Homework 3 done with Gabriel
+## Homework 3 by Moriah Tolliver and Gabriel Say

+### Inlcudes Exercises In:
+* Introductory Programming Concepts
+* JavaScript
+* Python